Capital punishment: 20th century

-Various authoritarian states employed the death penalty as a potent means of political oppression.
+Various authoritarian states have employed the death penalty as a potent means of political oppression.
 Anti-Soviet author Robert Conquest claimed that more than one million Soviet citizens were executed during the Great Purge of 1936 to 1938, almost all by a bullet to the back of the head.
 Mao Zedong publicly stated that "800,000" people had been executed in China during the Cultural Revolution (1966–1976).
-Partly as a response to such excesses, civil rights organisations started to place increasing emphasis on the concept of human rights and an abolition of the death penalty.
+Partly as a response to such excesses, civil rights organisations started to place increasing emphasis on the concept of human rights and the abolition of the death penalty.

 Contemporary era

 By continent, all European countries but one have abolished capital punishment; many Oceanian countries have abolished it; most countries in the Americas have abolished its use, while a few actively retain it; less than half of countries in Africa retain it; and the majority of countries in Asia retain it, for example, China, Japan and India.

 Abolition was often adopted due to political change, as when countries shifted from authoritarianism to democracy, or when it became an entry condition for the EU.
-The United States is a notable exception: some states have had bans on capital punishment for decades, the earliest being Michigan, where it was abolished in 1846, while other states still actively use it today.
-The death penalty in the United States remains a contentious issue which is hotly debated.
+The United States is a notable exception: some states have had bans on capital punishment for decades, while others still actively use it.
+Notably, in 1846, Michigan became the first government in the United States and also the first ever in the entire Anglosphere to abolish the death penalty.
+The death penalty in the United States remains a contentious issue, which is hotly debated.

-In retentionist countries, the debate is sometimes revived when a miscarriage of justice has occurred though this tends to cause legislative efforts to improve the judicial process rather than to abolish the death penalty.
+In retentionist countries, the debate is sometimes revived when a miscarriage of justice has occurred, though this tends to cause legislative efforts to improve the judicial process rather than to abolish the death penalty.
 In abolitionist countries, the debate is sometimes revived by particularly brutal murders, though few countries have brought it back after abolishing it.
 However, a spike in serious, violent crimes, such as murders or terrorist attacks, has prompted some countries to effectively end the moratorium on the death penalty.
 One notable example is Pakistan which in December 2014 lifted a six-year moratorium on executions after the Peshawar school massacre during which 132 students and 9 members of staff of the Army Public School and Degree College Peshawar were killed by Tehrik-i-Taliban Pakistan terrorists, a group distinct from the Afghan Taliban, who condemned the attack.

 Since then, Pakistan has executed over 400 convicts.

 In 2017, two major countries, Turkey and the Philippines, saw their executives making moves to reinstate the death penalty.
 In the same year, passage of the law in the Philippines failed to obtain the Senate's approval.

-On 29 December 2021, after a 20-year moratorium, the Kazakhstan government enacted the 'On Amendments and Additions to Certain Legislative Acts of the Republic of Kazakhstan on the Abolition of the Death Penalty' signed by President Kassym-Jomart Tokayev as part of series of Omnibus reformations of the Kazak legal system 'Listening State' initiative.
+On 29 December 2021, after a 20-year moratorium, the Kazakhstan government enacted the 'On Amendments and Additions to Certain Legislative Acts of the Republic of Kazakhstan on the Abolition of the Death Penalty' signed by President Kassym-Jomart Tokayev as part of a series of Omnibus reformations of the Kazak legal system 'Listening State' initiative.